2qif49lt/agent/README.md

 # agent
-Agent is a service application framework for building DevOps tools easily.inspired by docker.
+Agent is a service application framework for building DevOps tools easily. inspired by docker.